Ḫartapus: Early 8th century BCE

 The art style of the relief, such as Ḫartapus's tripartite beard, him holding the bowl with the tips of this fingers, and his hairstyle, reflected influence from Neo-Assyrian royal depictions from the reigns of Ashurnasirpal II and Shalmaneser III, which was also visible in the reliefs of the king Kilamuwa of Samʾal.

 Moreover, Ḫartapus is not mentioned in any of the records of the Neo-Assyrian Empire which started mentioning the Tabalian region during the reign of its king Tiglath-pileser III.
 Meanwhile, Ḫartapus claimed to have conquered Phrygia, which would have been impossible during the time of its expansion under its king Midas during late the 8th century BCE.

 Therefore, Osborne and Massa have concluded that the various inscriptions refer to a single Ḫartapus, son of Mursilis, who reigned during the early 8th century BCE, before Midas had become the king of Phrygia.

+Moreover, the hieroglyphic signs used by Ḫartapus in his Türkmen-Karahöyük inscription exhibit features from the 9th th 8th centuries BCE, suggesting that he lived in the 9th to 8th centuries BCE and used archaising signs in his other inscriptions as a symbol of legitimacy.

 Defending the 8th century BCE dating for Ḫartapus from the 12th to 9th century BCE dates, Petra Goedegebuure argues that the Muska were either Phrygia itself, or an alliance of the western Muški with Phrygia.

 According to Goedegebuure, the inscriptions of Ḫartapus show features not used in Hieroglyphic Luwian before the late 10th to early 9th centuries BCE, while also exhibiting features from the late 9th to early 7th centuries BCE.